 Preparations for the campaign

-On April 29, Ferdinand of Brunswick transferred his headquarters from Paderborn to Neuhaus.
-The same day, Saint-Germain quitted Frankfurt, where he had conversed with the Duc de Broglie, to assume command of the French Army of the Lower Rhine.
+- Lieutenant-General Comte de Saint-Germain quitted Frankfurt, where he had conversed with the Duc de Broglie, to assume command of the French Army of the Lower Rhine.

 - At this date, the Allied Army was organised in 3 columns: